glynawe/Vanilla/vanilla.md

         "new" | "null" | "float" | "sha" | "shl" | "shr" | "true" | "word" | "SYSTEM" |
         "ADDRESS" | "GET" | "MOVE" | "PUT" | "LOC" | "SIZE" | "TYPE" | "TYPESIZE".

-Keywords and the names of standard declarations may not be used for any other purpose.
+Keywords and the names of standard definitions may not be used for any other purpose.

 ## Whitespace and comments